 In order to be enrolled in our Toddler Program, children must be walking and feeding independently.
 Milk bottles and pacifiers are not permitted during school time.
-Children must also be prepared to shift to one nap in the Toddler Program.

 CASA DI BAMBINI - KITAT GEFEN AND KITAT MAZAL (Age 3-6 years)

 The MJDS Education that began in the Toddler room continues and progresses in Casa.
 The same areas of activities -- Judaic Studies, Practical Life, Sensorial, Language, plus the introduction of Math and Culture -- are used for individual lessons, both in small groups and independently.
 The quest for independence is still strong, so we understand what it means to 'help them to do it themselves.'
 Materials are autodidactic, and skills are perfected as activities are repeated.
 Longer and more complex activities develop concentration and sequential thinking and are excellent preparation for the introduction of the writing, reading and math materials.